article thumbnail

 Harvard Business Review

 He and two other economists created the trading process called Black-Scholes that impacted the ways financial markets were informed and influenced.
-When I joined the Harvard Business School faculty, I received cards and letters from friends and family congratulating me on achieving one of the ultimate brass rings of academics.
-I felt pretty good about myself until I visited my assigned office in Morgan Hall.
+Two years earlier, in the mid-nineties, an MIT professor had joined the Harvard Business School faculty and one year later won the Nobel Prize in economics.
+You see the problem.

 article thumbnail